Frequently Asked Questions

 Sign up to our newsletter.
 This gives details of upcoming events where we may need help, training courses and public awareness campaigns.

-Fundraising.
-We are always in need of fundraisers as Ghost Fishing UK has expenses such as training and media, ghost gear disposal costs and although GFUK divers mostly pay for all their diving expenses themselves, we sometimes like to help out with these costs when we can.
-Ghost Fishing dives are usually poor visibility, hard work, messy and expensive.
+We are always in need of fundraisers as Ghost Fishing UK has expenses such as training, media, boat charters and ghost gear disposal costs and although Ghost Fishing UK divers often pay for all their diving expenses themselves, we like to help out with these costs when we can.
+Ghost fishing dives are usually poor visibility, hard work, messy and expensive.

-Ghost Fishing UK attend many talks and events throughout the year.
+Ghost Fishing UK attends many talks and events throughout the year.
 We are always looking for people who can apply their skills and come along to help.
 Volunteers will be fully briefed.

 Q: I’d like to get involved…who do I contact?